bia-technologies/statsbit/Readme.md

 I've successfully tested some requests on Postgres 12, so you may help us to test Statsbit on the 12th version.

 Also, every NewRelic agent requires a valid SSL certificate for the backend.

+Statsbit distributes via docker images, so you need Docker to run it.
+We run it in our Kubernetes cluster.

+And of course, you need a lot of free disk space.
+It takes us about 500 GB to store data for 6 months.

 ## Naming